dbnyu/OpenBirdcageBuilder/README.md

 ## Intro/Background
 Estimates the capacitor value for building cylindrical [Birdcage Coils](https://mriquestions.com/birdcage-coil.html).
 Updated version of Birdcage Builder Android app, to run in any web browser, on any device (desktop or mobile).
-This is the first fully open-source, cross-platform/cross-device version of BirdcageBuilder (2023).
+This is the first fully open-source, cross-platform/cross-device version of BirdcageBuilder, released in 2023.

 ### Version Notes
 - Version 1.0.0, 29 April 2024 - Updated for ISMRM 2024, minor clean ups, fixed unit tests- All Tests Passing.